-"Insiders" include officers, directors, and any employees of a company, or anyone else who has material nonpublic information about a company.
-Insiders have independent fiduciary duties to their company and its stockholders not to trade on material nonpublic information relating to the company's securities.
-Insiders may not trade in the Company's securities while in possession of material nonpublic information relating to the Company, nor may they tip such information to anyone outside the Company (except in accordance with the Company's policies regarding the protection or authorized external disclosure of Company information) or to anyone within the Company other than on a "need-to-know" basis.
+"Insiders" include officers, directors, and any employees of the Partnership Group, or anyone else who has material nonpublic information about the Partnership Group.
+Insiders have independent duties to the Partnership and its unitholders not to trade on material nonpublic information relating to the Partnership's securities.
+Insiders may not trade in the Partnership's securities while in possession of material nonpublic information relating to the Partnership Group, nor may they tip such information to anyone outside the Partnership Group (except in accordance with the Partnership's policies regarding the protection or authorized external disclosure of Partnership Group information) or to anyone within the Partnership Group other than on a "need-to-know" basis.

 As someone subject to this Policy, you are responsible for ensuring that members of your household also comply with this Policy.
-This includes family members residing with you, anyone else living in your household, and any family members not living with you whose transactions in the Company's securities are directed by you, or subject to your influence and control.
+This includes family members residing with you, anyone else living in your household, and any family members not living with you whose transactions in the Partnership's securities are directed by you, or subject to your influence and control.
 This Policy also applies to any entities you control, including any corporations, partnerships, or trusts, and transactions by these entities should be treated for the purposes of this Policy and applicable securities laws as if they were for your own account.